God Has a Plan for Us All

 It was at this point that God clearly told me what to do.
 We sat in the front pew.
 The priest was a small man barely visible above the altar but something about him made you pay attention and realize that he was deep in holy prayer with every word he said.
 He was intense while soothing, his words had meaning and prayerfully conveyed the sacredness of the Mass.
 The music was provided by the Life Band, the music ministry for the youth Mass, so the music was upbeat and inspiring.
 Picture Silent Night with a bit of a beat.
 Having never even discussed the idea of joining any particular church yet, my wife turned to me and said "You should join the choir."

 It was simply the right thing to do.
 Without discussion or debate, when Mass was over, I went to the music director and asked if there was a place for me in the choir.
 I attended practice on the following Thursday night and haven’t sat in the knave for a regular Mass since December of 2003.
-In April of 2004 I finally securd a full time job and we settled in as regulars at St. Mary Magdalene Catholic Church in Simpsonville, SC.
+In April of 2004 I finally secured a full time job and we settled in as regulars at St. Mary Magdalene Catholic Church in Simpsonville, SC.

 A Request: The youth Mass at our parish is at 6:00 pm Sunday evening, followed by the Life Night for the teens until 9:00.
 One evening after Mass, our parish Youth Minister asked if I would come over to the Parish Center and play an opening song for the teen Life Night.
 So I did, I remember the song I played that first night was "Trading My Sorrows" by Darrell Evans and I was impressed that the teens not only knew all the words but sang enthusiastically with hand motions and dancing.
 It was simply joyful.
 I continued for several months to play an opening song, then pack up and go home every Sunday night.